OpenAnswers/top4j/README.md

 Top4J is a lightweight, low overhead, production-ready performance analysis tool for the Java runtime environment.
 As the name suggests, it works a bit like the UNIX/Linux top command but at the JVM-level exposing key performance metrics from a Java runtime perspective.

-Top4J has two modes of operation: Remote Attach command-line interface (CLI) and Java Agent.
+Top4J has **two** modes of operation: **Remote Attach** command-line interface (CLI) and **Java Agent**.

-The Top4J Remote Attach function is executed via the command line and attaches to a remote JVM process via the JDK tools [VirtualMachine API](https://docs.oracle.com/javase/8/docs/jdk/api/attach/spec/com/sun/tools/attach/VirtualMachine.html).
+The **Top4J Remote Attach** function is executed via the command line and attaches to a remote JVM process via the JDK tools [VirtualMachine API](https://docs.oracle.com/javase/8/docs/jdk/api/attach/spec/com/sun/tools/attach/VirtualMachine.html).

-The Top4J Java Agent is invoked via the standard `java -javaagent` command line argument and runs as a background thread inside the target JVM.
+The **Top4J Java Agent** is invoked via the standard `java -javaagent` command line argument and runs as a background thread inside the target JVM.

 See [Get Started](/README.md#get-started) section for more details.